antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 One of the things I couldn't answer in the last 4-5 years was my role.

 **Am I a manager?
-No.** In same cases I may manage people from an organization point of view but my way to manage is "don't manage at all" and let the team self organize with my help.
+No.** In same cases people may report to me from an organization point of view but my way to manage is "don't manage at all" and let the team self organize with my help.
 I tend to focus more in the team and processes and less in people.
 I'm not a manager, I try to be a technical leader.
-It's different.
+Organizations that understand the [Trident Career Model] have a great advantage because *"at scale, it is often hard to find people who have deep skills and experiences at both of these areas, and that it can be useful to have a discussion around where someone’s focus, passion or development progression lies"*.

 **Am I a developer?** Well, coding is something I like to do but I spent a lot more time helping others to code than coding myself.
 Even more important,